cobwebch/svconnector/Documentation/Developers/ConnectorApi/Index.rst

   It doesn't do anything by itself, but just calls events (or hooks).

   Input
-    array of parameters and a status
+    array of parameters (deprecated, pass an empty array instead) and a status

   Output
     void